-Note that while xwaveid is the unique identifier to match each person across all waves, hhrhid and hhrpid are specific identifiers to match each person within a wave.
+Note that while xwaveid is the unique identifier to match each person across all waves. hhrhid and hhrpid are specific identifiers to match each person within a wave.
 As hhrhid and hhrpid are randomly assigned each wave, the same person will have a different hhrhid and hhrpid from wave to wave.
 Persons in the same household in each wave will share the same hhrhid and the same first 5 digits in hhrpid (or the same first 6 digits in ahhrpid in the case of wave 1).

-Partners within the household are identified by their cross-wave identifier (hhpxid) or by their two digit person number for the household (hhprtrid).
+Partners within the household are identified by their cross-wave identifier (hhpxid) or by their two digit person number for the household (hhprtid).
 These variables are provided on both the enumerated and responding person files and are derived using the HF relationship grid.
 Partners are either married or de-facto and include same sex couples. hhprtid is the person number for the household (for example, if person 02's partner is person 05, the partner identifier for person 02 will contain '05' and for person 05 it will contain '02').
-You will need to concatenate the household identifier with the partner identifier before you can match on partner characteristics to the person file.
-Using the partner's cross-wave identifier (hhpxid) will be much easier.
+You will need to concatenate the household identifier with the partner removes the person level records for children or "non-responding adults from responding households" which are included to describe the whole Australian population when calculating measures such as the poverty rate or gini